 After the PAO has healed with return of hip motion and strength, Dr. Boyle encourages the highest level of reasonable activity that the hip joint will allow.
 A corrected dysplastic acetabulum is still at risk for damage by overuse.
 Although many PAO patients are able to jog and even run marathons without a problem, the long-term impact on their joints is not yet known.
 In general, since dislocation is not a risk after PAO, there are no positional restrictions as there can be after total hip replacement.

-Dr. Boyle and his hip preservation colleagues consider failure of PAO to mean lack of improvement in hip pain, or an increase in hip joint stiffness serious enough to limit patient activities.
+Dr. Boyle and his international hip preservation colleagues consider failure of PAO to mean lack of improvement in hip pain, or an increase in hip joint stiffness serious enough to limit patient activities.
 In such situations, a joint-replacing procedure of some type may become necessary.

 Dr. Boyle has undertaken extensive training in PAO surgery at Boston Children’s Hospital (BCH), one of the highest-volume PAO hospitals in the world.
 Of the more than 1800 patients who have undergone PAO surgery over the last 20 years at BCH, only around 40 have required a Total Hip Replacement (THR).
 The patients who have required THR have been the ones who had the most damaged cartilage before their PAO surgery.